 Additional Bedrooms and Bathrooms

-A finished basement allows for extra bedrooms to be set up in it and increase the size of your house.
+In a finished basement, you can add extra bedrooms and increase the size of your house.

 This is especially important for large families.
 You may even be able to have up to two bedrooms depending on the basement design.

-In the United States, a space can be regarded as a bedroom if it has two points of egress.
+One can consider a space as a bedroom if it has two points of egress.

 In addition to a door, a window can also be counted as an egress if a firefighter can climb in through it.